Saious119/Discord-Bots/README.md

 ## Scribe Bot
 ### Description
 A bot that scrapes a channel for quotes to update the sources for WSB and AndyBot

+## HouseMog
+### Description
+A bot that reminds you to visit your house in FF XIV so you don't loose it, Kupo!

+## Movie Night Bot
+### Description
+Keep track of what movies are coming up for your monthly movie night with the boys